AnonymousWorks/OPERA/keras/migrate/readme.md

 # Instrumentation

-This folder contains code to perform instrumentation on TensorFlow in order to collect dynamic execution information.
+This folder contains code to perform instrumentation on Keras in order to collect operator call information.

-We hook the invocation of `1900` TensorFlow APIs, and the API names are listed in `api_list.txt`.
+We hook the invocation of `145` Keras operators, and the operator API names are listed in `operator_list.txt`.

 The key function is `def hijack(output_dir)` in `hijack.py`, where `output_dir` represents the path that all the traced information will be saved to.

 ## Usage:

-(1) Copy the folder `instrumentation` to the root directory where TensorFlow is installed.
-For example, if TensorFlow is installed with `virtualenv`, then just copy it to `site-packages/tensorflow/instrumentation/`.
+(1) Copy the folder `migrate` to the root directory where TensorFlow/Keras is installed, such as `site-packages/tensorflow/migrate/`.

 (2) Append these lines to the `site-packages/tensorflow/__init__.py`.

 ```
-from tensorflow.instrumentation.hijack import hijack
+from tensorflow.migrate.hijack import hijack
-hijack()
+hijack("keras_migrated_tc.py")
 ```

-Then we execute the code collected in the first stage to trace various dynamic execution information for each API invocation.
-The outputs will be stored in the directory `signature_db`.
+Then we execute the all collected test cases to trace the dynamic execution information for each operator call.
+The outputs will be stored in the directory.